altiplanogao/raspberry-ss/README.md

   * Config the application's proxy to point to the SS client's service port.
 Applications are varied, a browser, a tool runs in command line, a script.
 For some tools, proxy setting is hard.
 And there are tools without proxy setting option even more.

 Generally, client configuration is required for every device. (although you may share SS service from a device, but proxy setting is still required)

-Suppose we can setup a transparent proxy server, and run SS client in backgound, then, no more device side setting is required.
+Suppose we have a transparent proxy server, and run SS client in backgound, then, no more device side setting is required.

 This project will help you to setup a transparent proxy server on raspberry pi 3.
 (The raspberry will work as a gateway)
 NOTE: only tested on raspberry pi 3 model b (with official os: Raspbian).

 ## Environment
 Suppose you have many smart devices, e.g., computers, smart phones, pads.
 Devices connet to the internet through a same router.

-First of all, you should have an existing SS server.
+Annd, you should have an existing SS server.
 (Service configuration still required, and detailed steps are not inclued here)

 ## Steps